hoang91vn/rl-debt-collection-thesis/README.md

 ## Installation

-To install the project, clone the repository and install the required dependencies in your Python virtual environment:
+To install the project, clone the repository and install the required dependencies in your Python (version >= 3.10) virtual environment:

 ```bash
 git clone https://github.com/akmere/rl-debt-collection.git